nrclark/trace32-cli/README.md

    $ cat bootloader.bin | trace32-cli -u -H header.cmm write --check=checksum --scratchpad=0x73000000 0x78000000
    ```

+# Requirements #

+`Trace32-cli` needs a fairly recent version of TRACE32 to work, because it uses
+Lauterbach's TCP/IP API instead of the older unreliable UDP one.
+Make sure
+you've got a version of TRACE32 that was released in 2021 or newer.

+At the time of this writing, only USB-connected debug probes are supported.
+Network-connected probes are a planned feature in the next release.

+Python 3.6 or newer is required.

+This tool also has only been tested on x86-64 Linux.
+It probably also
+works fine on MacOS.
+Windows hasn't been tested, although there's no
+architectural reason why `trace32-cli` wouldn't work there.

 # Installation #

 `Trace32-cli` is available for some systems on Cruise's internal Pypi server.